Summary

 Analysis

-On June 29, 2024, about 0800 eastern daylight time, a Cessna 172I, N46118, was substantially damaged when it was involved in an accident near Lewiston Woodville, North Carolina.
+On June 29, 2024, about 1800 eastern daylight time, a Cessna 172I airplane, N46118, was substantially damaged when it was involved in an accident near Lewiston Woodville, North Carolina.
 The private pilot was not injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-Examination of the wreckage by a Federal Aviation Administration inspector revealed the airplane’s left wing and aileron sustained substantial damage.
-Further examination revealed the engine’s oil cooler and cylinder fins were obstructed with a foreign material consistent with residential insulation.
+Postaccident examination of the airplane revealed the airplane’s left wing and aileron sustained substantial damage.
+Further examination revealed that a foreign material consistent with residential-type insulation obstructed the engine’s oil cooler and some cylinder cooling fins.
 There was no evidence of fire or fire damage noted to the engine or airframe.
+The source of the foreign material, which was also in the induction air filter and on the nose landing gear, could not be determined.

 Data Source